Ambassador4ik/The-Brainiest/README.md

 After expiration of AccessToken the user profile won't fetch from the first attempt, resulting in Error 500:  "Invalid Refresh Token", which is just so weird because postman direct requests show no such error.

-TODO: Refactor this thing, probably add some loading screen or whatever
+TODO: Refactor this thing, probably add some loading screen or whatsoever